Giovanni Galeone: Managerial career

 Galeone started his coaching career at the age of 34 for Serie D team Pordenone, in 1975–76, securing eleventh place in the league in his debut season.
 His first coaching experience in a professional league came in the 1978–79 season for Cremonese in Serie C1, but ended soon with his dismissal.

 After a few other experiences, including three fairly successful seasons at SPAL in Serie C1, in 1986–87, Galeone signed for Serie B team Pescara.
-In his first season at the club, he led the team to the Serie B championship title, which also meant a promotion to Serie A. The following season, under his management, Pescara managed to not be relegated from Serie A for the first time in club's history.
-He left Pescara in 1989, when Pescara did get relegated to Serie B, but returned to the club a year later and secured another promotion to Serie A in 1991–92.
+In his first season at the club, he led the team to the Serie B championship title, which also meant a promotion to Serie A. The following season, under his management, Pescara managed not to be relegated from Serie A for the first time in the club's history.
+He left Pescara in 1989, when Pescara was relegated to Serie B, but returned to the club a year later and secured another promotion to Serie A in 1991–92.

 Galeone then served as head coach for Udinese Calcio in 1994–95, obtaining a Serie A promotion, Perugia in 1995–96, where he obtained his fourth and final Serie A promotion, and Napoli in 1997–98.
 He returned to Pescara for the third time in 1999, managing the team for two seasons.

 In his later years, he managed Ancona in 2003–04 and Udinese in 2006–07.
-In July 2007, he returned to Pescara one last time, this as technical consultant, but left the club after only a month.
+In July 2007, he returned to Pescara one last time, this time as a technical consultant, but left the club after only a month.

+Style of management

-Galeone was a strong advocate of the 4–3–3 formation, zonal marking, and an attacking style of playing, which, alongside Arrigo Sacchi, made him one of the most innovative Italian football coaches in the late 1980s.
+Galeone was a strong advocate of the 4–3–3 formation, zonal marking, and an attacking style of playing, which, alongside Arrigo Sacchi, made him one of the most innovative Italian football coaches in the late 1980s; his system was inspired by that of Nils Liedholm, is often retroactively compared to that of Zdeněk Zeman, who also later used a 4–3–3 formation with a strong attacking philosophy.

 Death

-Galeone died on 2 November 2025, aged 84 in Udine, Italy.
+Galeone died on 2 November 2025, aged 84, in Udine, Italy.